netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 Taints are applied on cluster nodes whereas tolerations are applied on pods.
 Tolerations enable pods to be scheduled on node with matching taints.
 For more information see [Taints and Tolerations in Kubernetes](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-Toleration can be applied to Citrix ingress controller pod using `tolerations` argument while deploying CIC using helm chart.
+Toleration can be applied to Netscaler ingress controller pod using `tolerations` argument while deploying CIC using helm chart.
 This argument takes list of tolerations that user need to apply on the CIC pods.

 For example, following command can be used to apply toleration on the CIC pod: